sdsc-ordes/smoc-api/deploy/README.md

 * [ ] stream CRAM slices CRAM using htsget
 * [ ] manage authentication and access control

-The MODOs are stored in an s3 (minio) bucket, and an htsget server is deployed alongside the modo-server to handle slicing and streaming of CRAM files.
+The MODOs are stored in an s3 (minio) bucket, and an htsget server is deployed alongside the modos-server to handle slicing and streaming of CRAM files.
 A REST API is exposed to the client to interact with the remote MODOs.

 All services are accessible at a single access point through an nginx reverse proxy on port 80.